-The pandemic has changed how associations fulfill their missions and serve their members.
-While some associations have struggled with the change, many are rising to the challenge.
+The pandemic has changed how associations fulfill their missions and serve their members and it continues to do so three years later.

 Every association is different, and you'll have to try different methods to increase sign-up rates for your events.
 But Wild Apricot found that 70% of organizations with "much more" attendance at their virtual events than they would have had at a live one featured a guest speaker, so it’s important to tout who will be speaking at your events.